Nathan F. Twining: Early life and military career

 In January 1943, he was promoted to major general and assumed command of the Thirteenth Air Force, and that same November he traveled across the world to take over the Fifteenth Air Force from Jimmy Doolittle.
-On February 1, 1943, the U.S. Navy rescued Brig.
+On February 1, 1943, the U.S. Navy rescued Maj.
 Gen. Twining, the 13th Air Force Commander, and 14 others near the New Hebrides.
 They had ditched their plane on the way from Guadalcanal to Espiritu Santo and spent six days in life rafts.
+After arriving in Europe, he commanded the Fifteenth Air Force as well as the Mediterranean Allied Strategic Air Force of the Mediterranean Allied Air Forces during the Combined Bomber Offensive and Oil campaign against the Axis.
 When Germany surrendered, Arnold sent Twining back to the Pacific to command the B-29s of the Twentieth Air Force in the last push against Japan, however he was in this command only a short time when the atomic strikes ended the war.
 On October 20, 1945, Twining led three B-29s in developing a new route from Guam to Washington via India and Germany.
 They completed the 13,167-mile-trip in 59 hours, 30 minutes.
 He returned to the States where he was named commander of the Air Materiel Command, and in 1947 he took over Alaskan Air Command.

-On September 23, 1947, Lieutenant General Twining issued a memo to Brigadier General George Schulgen of the Army Air Forces.
+On September 23, 1947, Lieutenant General Twining issued a memo to Brigadier General George F. Schulgen of the Army Air Forces.
 The subject line of the memo read “AMC Opinion Concerning 'Flying Discs.'”
 The general tone of the memo was that unidentified objects seen in the skies by military personnel were not weather, astronomical or other phenomenon but rather objects that warranted further investigation.
 Twining wrote “The phenomenon reported is something real and not visionary or fictitious.”